MinaProtocol/snark-challenge/spec-lang/intro.markdown

 - Introduction.
 We describe the challenge at a high level and explain how you can win part of the $100k prize pool.
 - Quick Start.
 This tutorial gets you up and running by showing how to start a project and make a submission.
 - Further Resources.
 We've compiled a wealth of resources that might be helpful in improving your submission.

 ## Introduction

 We're offering $100k in cash to improve zk-SNARK cryptography.
 The main prize is *speeding up the zk-SNARK prover*, for which we're offering a total of $70k.
 That's broken down as follows:

 - $7k to the first team that gets a 2x speedup
 - $8k to the first team that gets a 4x speedup
 - $10k to the first team that gets an 8x speedup
 - $15k to the first team that gets a 16x speedup
 - $30k to the fastest prover at the end of the contest

-We're also offering prizes for the best SNARK verifier written in javascript ($10k) and the best elliptic curve improvements ($20k).
+We're also offering prizes for the best SNARK verifier written in JavasCript ($10k) and the best elliptic curve improvements ($20k).

 And finally, *we're giving $500 to the first ten teams* that finish a tutorial that walks you through the main components of the SNARK prover.